-Cranberry Bread, features fresh cranberries, toasted pecans, and cream cheese, all combined for a spectacular taste of autumn, therefore making for a perfect classic holiday recipe.
+Cranberry Bread, features fresh cranberries, toasted pecans, and cream cheese, all combined for a spectacular taste of autumn, making it the perfect quick bread for the holiday season.

 In case you have not used fresh cranberries in the kitchen before, we’ve got some delicious news for you.